Skip to content

 When the counter hits zero

-The marketing page has a live counter (10 / 10 founder spots remaining) that polls every 30 seconds.
+The marketing page has a live counter (10 / 10 founder spots remaining) backed by /api/founding-seats, which reads the real subscription state from Stripe and Supabase.
 When the tenth slot is confirmed, three things happen:

 There is no "we are going to extend it just this once".
 The cap is enforced atomically at the Stripe checkout layer.
 If two operators try to claim slot ten at the same instant, only one succeeds and the other gets refunded with an apology email.